 Leslie Robinson offered a very interesting three-day lecture on international tax research with a specific focus on profit shifting in June 2019.
-The students got familiar with recent methods and data sources for measuring BEPS.
+The students became acquainted with recent methods and data sources for measuring BEPS.
 We all enjoyed the background discussion on the U.S. Tax Reform (especially the discussion on the behavioural effects of the GILTI provision) which was very informative and we thank Leslie for three great days of lecture!

 In July 2019, Yoto Yotov took us into the world of gravity by giving a three-day course on “Analyzing Trade and Trade Policy with the Structural Gravity Model”.
 The course offered a comprehensive and balanced approach between theory and empirics on the workhorse model in international trade.
 With his enthusiasm and passion for the profession, Yoto inspired us all.
 Many thanks to Yoto who donated all proceeds to children with autism in his Bulgarian hometown!

 This spring school, organised by Frank Stähler and Willi Kohler, introduced students to the economic policies carried out by the institutions of the European Union and their background.
 The spring school started with a visit to the European Central Bank on April 15.
 During this two-week course, students learned how and why economic policies are designed in the world's largest trading power.

 The United Kingdom is about to leave the European Union.
 On October 26, 2018, the University of Tübingen hosted an international conference on the consequences of BREXIT for the future of Europe (see here).
 Hans-Werner Sinn completed the day with an inspiring keynote speech.